papykabukanyi/Portfolio-template/README.md

-# Python Starter
+# This a Business Portfolio

-Quickly get started with [Python](https://www.python.org/) using this starter!
+this was created using Flask

-- If you want to upgrade Python, you can change the image in the [Dockerfile](./.codesandbox/Dockerfile).
+- If you want to copy please feel free.